drbean/curriculum/pages/homepage/markdown/FAQ.md

 But I would like to try.
 I think I would do a [GoodJob](GoodJob.html).

+Most of my work recently has been on papers in engineering and related studies.

 ## Track Changes

 *Question* Can you use Track Changes in MS Word so I can see what changes you make?

 *Answer* Sorry, I can't usually do that.
-Let me explain at [TrackChanges](TrackChanges.html).
+But I have a substitute that may be even better because it lays out the versions side-by-side.
+Let me explain at
+[TrackChanges](TrackChanges.html).

 ## Strengths and Weaknesses

-*Questio* What are your strengths and weaknesses?
+*Question* What are your strengths and weaknesses?

-*Answer* My strengths are my English language skills, my attention to detail, my ability and desire to understand difficult material and my experience.
+*Answer* My strengths are my English language skills, my attention to detail, my ability and desire to understand difficult material, my fluency in the sciences and liberal arts and my experience.
 See
 [GoodJob](GoodJob.html)

-My weaknesses are that it may take me more than a week to finish a long paper and my wish that I did not have to deal with MS Word.
+My weaknesses are that it may take me more than a week to finish a long paper, my perfectionism and my wish that I did not have to deal with MS Word.
 See
 [FileFormats](AcceptableFileFormats.html)

 Me at